 The council may ask you for some evidence of the abuse or threats, for example a crime reference number.
 However, if you cannot supply evidence, the council should take your word that you have been a victim of abuse or threats of abuse.
 You may be asked to sign a statement stating what has happened.

-Just because you may not have suffered actual abuse in the past does not mean that there is not a chance it could happen in the future.
+Just because you may not have suffered actual abuse in the past this does not mean it could not happen in the future.
 The council should not insist that you prove abuse has already happened.